flintlib/arb/doc/source/setup.rst

 Alternatively, you can simply install Arb from a git checkout of https://github.com/fredrik-johansson/arb/.
-The master branch is generally safe to use (the test suite should pass at all times), and recommended for keeping up with the latest changes.
+The master branch is generally safe to use (the test suite should pass at all times), and recommended for keeping up with the latest improvements and bug fixes.

 Dependencies
 -------------------------------------------------------------------------------